Doctor insights on:

 - Gram negative rods urine

-- Gram negative bacilli in urine
+- Meaning gram negative rods in urine culture

-- Gram negative rods in blood culture treatment
+- Gram negative rod

 - Gram negative rods blood

-- Gram negative rods treatment
+- Gram negative rods pneumonia

 - Lactose fermenting gram negative rods in urine